epfl-matmat/matmat.org/jobs/index.md

 -->

 #### Project details
-Within this project we will explore the opportunities of gradient-based Bayesian optimisation to accelerate inverse materials design.
-In particular we will rely on the AD capabilities of DFTK to integrate with recent advances with first-order Bayesian optimisation procedures (e.g. [^1]).
+In this project we will explore the opportunities of algorithmic differentiation to accelerate inverse materials design, e.g. by considering recent advances in first-order Bayesian optimisation procedures (e.g. [^1]).
-Your work will be integrated with similar efforts in our group, e.g. to develop multi-task Gaussian Process surrogates[^2] for materials modelling or to exploit analytical error estimates within statistical surrogates.
+Your work will be integrated with similar efforts in our group, e.g. to develop multi-task Gaussian Process surrogates[^2] for materials modelling.
 Within ongoing collaborations with other materials simulation groups at EPFL your advances can be directly developed and tested within the scope of practical materials modelling problems.

 <!--
 The goal of this project is to investigate the opportunities with respect to uncertainty quantification in DFT